Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 ## What is a "Primary Resource" in the context of AVM?

 The definition of a Primary Resource is detailed in the [glossary](/Azure-Verified-Modules/glossary/).

+## Will existing Landing Zone Accelerators (Platform & Application) be migrated to become AVM pattern modules and/or built from AVM resource modules?

+In short, no. Existing Landing Zone Accelerators ([Platform](https://aka.ms/alz/aac#platform) & [Application](https://aka.ms/alz/aac#application)) will not be made or forced to convert their existing code bases, if available in either language, to AVM or to use AVM.

+However, over time if new features or functionality are required by a Landing Zone Accelerator, that team **SHOULD** consider migrating that part of their code base to be constructed with the relevant AVM module if available.
+If the relevant AVM module isn't available to use to assist the Landing Zone Accelerator, then a new [AVM module proposal](https://aka.ms/avm/moduleproposal) should be made, and if desired, the Landing Zone Accelerator team may decide to own this proposed module 👍